-NC Employment Status for Population Age 16 & Up Employment Status TotalCivilianNoninstitutionalizedPopulation With a Disability No Disability Population Age 16 and Over 7,928,881 1,287,604 6,641,277 Employed 58.6% 22.9% 65.5% Not in Labor Force 37.5% 73.7% 30.5% Source: 2012-2016 American Community Survey, 1-Year Estimates for North Carolina, Table S1811
+NC Employment Status for Population Age 16 & Up Employment Status Total Civilian Noninstitutionalized Population With a Disability No Disability Population Age 16 and Over 7,928,881 1,287,604 6,641,277 Employed 58.6% 22.9% 65.5% Not in Labor Force 37.5% 73.7% 30.5% Source: 2012-2016 American C Carolina, Table S1811 ommunity Survey, 1-Year Estin nates for North

 North Carolina's labor force composition is significantly impacted by the presence of several large military bases as well as the number of veterans who call North Carolina home.
 Based on recent information from the Bureau of Labor Statistics, in 2017 there were over 364,900 veterans in North Carolina's civilian labor force aged 18 and over.
 As a group, their annual average unemployment rate was 4.7%, however differences exist in veteran sub populations.
-Among Gulf War I era veteran's the unemployment rate was 1.4% but among the Gulf War II era veteran's the unemployment rate was 9.2%.
+Among Gulf War I era veteran's the unemployment rate was 1.4% but among the Gulf War II era veterans the unemployment rate was 9.2%.